Oppedijk/Oppedijk.github.io/_drafts/LogStash-SQL-to-Sentinel.md

  -d docker.elastic.co/logstash/logstash:7.10.0
 ```

-And last, to modify the installed plugins, we add a custom shell to install the plugin
+And last, to modify the installed plugins, we add a custom shell to install the plugin (currently not installing the SQL plugin)
 ```
 sh -c "logstash-plugin install microsoft-logstash-output-azure-loganalytics ; /usr/local/bin/docker-entrypoint"
 ```

 ### The config file
 ```
+input {
-input { stdin { } }
+    stdin { }
+    # We need to add the SQL / JDBC plugin here
+}
 filter {
   dissect {
     mapping => {